 Family Advocates

-Matriculated graduate students in the last phase of their master’s or doctoral program.
-Includes master’s or doctoral candidates and post-master’s and post-doctoral fellowsPracticing professionals from the community with graduate degrees or commensurate work or leadership experienceIndividuals who have lived experience with disabilities, either personally (self-advocates) and as family members (family advocates)
+Master’s or doctoral degree candidates and post-master’s or post-doctoral fellowsPracticing professionals in Hawaiʻi with graduate degrees or commensurate work or leadership experienceIndividuals who have lived experience with disabilities, either personally (self-advocates) and as family members (family advocates)

 Desirable Qualifications